AlexG1105/MobyDick/README.txt

 Welcome to our ENGLISH 1102 Project!

+Setup:
+Download the repository or zip file, then, hit the .app if you're on mac and .exe if on windows!

 How to play:
 Your goal is to travel to islands (dock at their ports) and fight bosses by shooting at them.
 Don't get hit by too many bullets, or you'll die!